supercollider/supercollider/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] All tests are passing
-- [ ] New tests were created to address changes in PR (and tests are passing)
+- [ ] If necessary, new tests were created to address changes in PR (and tests are passing)
-- [ ] Updated README and/or documentation, if necessary
+- [ ] Updated documentation, if necessary
 - [ ] This PR is ready for review

 <!--- If any work remains to be done, please give a brief description here. -->